voschezang/coding-handbook/collaboration/teams.md

 **Red flags**

+Reflect:

 - Is there trust?
+- Is conflict acknowledged?
+How is it addressed?
 - Is there a shared goal?
 - Is there miscommunication?
 - Are risks transparent?